Skip to content

 Created by writer Marv Wolfman and artist Gene Colan in The Tomb of Dracula #10 (July 1973), Blade was at first a supporting character but quickly gained prominence.

 It took years to establish the definitive mythology of Blade in the comics because he never really got a long ongoing series, playing a supporting role between miniseries.
-That didn’t stop him to become a member of the Avengers.
+That didn’t stop him from becoming a member of the Avengers.

 After making its debut in The Tomb of Dracula #10, Blade became a supporting character in the series.
 In fact, he appeared in a lot of issues (#10, 12-14, 17-19, 21, 24, 30, 41-49, 53-54, 58, 60-61).